Turning What You Have Into Enough

 Perhaps a short break will refresh your appreciation and improve your appropriation of technology and its place in your life.

 “We are all drinking from wells dug by others.”

 If you didn’t go to sleep hungry last night and woke up with a roof over your head; if you flipped on a light and used an indoor toilet; if you used toilet paper, toothpaste and deodorant; if you had a choice of clothes to wear and a fresh glass of water to drink; if you have access to medical care; and if you didn’t have to walk down the street looking over your shoulder in fear for your life, be thankful.

 7. People Who Serve

-Almost everyday we run into someone who lightens our load and makes life a bit more enjoyable.
-Be thankful for the baristas and bartenders who remember your drink and make it exactly to your liking; for the servers who put up with you when you are hungry or in a hurry and not at your best; for the trash collectors who dispose of your garbage; for the call center person who treats you with dignity when so many don’t; and for the grocery bagger who’s been on his or her feet all day.
-These are the “invisible” people who make our lives easier.
+Notice!
+Everyday you will run into someone who lightens your load and makes life a bit more enjoyable.
+Be thankful for the baristas and bartenders who remember your drink and make it exactly to your liking; for the servers who put up with you when you are hungry or in a hurry and not at your best; for the trash collectors who in cold, rain and heat relentlessly dispose of your garbage; for the call center rep who treats you with dignity when so many don’t; for the grocery bagger who’s been on his or her feet all day; and for the first responders who have been up all night responding to countless calls, some serious, some stupid yet each one they own, personalize and elevate to make us better.
+These are the “invisible” servants who make our lives easier.

 8. Teachers, Mentors, Coaches

-The freedom to have a voice and express yourself; to vote and shape policy; to worship whomever and however you want; to turn your ideas into a business; to travel and see the world; to learn and get an education; to love and be loved, and the freedom to choose how you will respond to circumstances you can’t control are among the greatest freedoms we enjoy.
+The freedom to have a voice and express yourself; to vote, pledge and express your beliefs; to worship whomever and however you want; to turn your ideas into a business; to travel and see the world; to learn and get an education; to love and be loved, and the freedom to choose how you will respond to circumstances you can’t control are among the greatest freedoms we enjoy.